 Marine Species Research and Monitoring

-Over the last decade, the Navy has sponsored over $300 million dollars of marine species research worldwide.
+Over the last decade, the U.S. Navy has sponsored marine species research worldwide.

-Project areas include basic research and exploratory development by the Office of Naval Research (ONR) Marine Mammal Science and Technology program, applied research conducted through the Navy's Living Marine Resources program, and monitoring work conducted in support of U.S. Navy training and testing activities.
+Project areas include basic research and exploratory development by the Office of Naval Research (ONR) Marine Mammal Science and Technology program, applied research conducted through the Navy's Living Marine Resources program, and monitoring work conducted in support of U.S. Navy military readiness activities.
 Because the Navy strives to incorporate the most accurate and reliable data and information into its environmental analyses and planning documents, all researchers are encouraged to have their work peer reviewed and published.

 The Navy's marine species research and monitoring programs are centered on the following goals: